Salesforce Testing Tutorial for Beginners

 Why Salesforce Testing?

-Let me explain the prime reasons I believe Salesforce testing is necessary:
+Here are the prime reasons I believe Salesforce testing is necessary:

 Salesforce Terminology

-• Apex: A strongly typed, object-oriented programming language used to execute flow and transaction control statements on the Salesforce platform.
+• Apex: A strongly typed, object-oriented language used to execute flow and transaction control statements on the Salesforce platform.

 Types of Salesforce Testing